Yawen2-1-1/Java/P2P/README.md

 The repository is used to show the source code in Java what I want to share.

 # P2P Lending Platform
-Description: Via eliminating the intermediary role of financial institutions, the platform not only saves the complicated procedures
+Description: Via eliminating the intermediary role of financial institutions, the platform
-             and application time for bank loans, but also allows lenders to earn a higher remuneration than the bank's fixed deposit interest rate, which can effectively help SMEs in financing and improve the purpose of idle capital utilization in the society.
+  * Saves the complicated procedures and application time for bank loans
+  * Allows lenders to earn a higher remuneration than the bank's fixed deposit interest rate, which can effectively help SMEs in financing and improve the purpose of idle capital utilization in the society.

 ### Functions:
 - [x] Login.